Daryl Hall: Personal life

 Hall was married to Bryna Lublin from 1969 to 1972.
 He converted to Lublin's religion, Judaism, in order to marry her.
 He has not actively participated in religion since that time but he said that he feels more of a connection to Judaism than to his original affiliation, Methodism.
 While Hall admits to having had a passing interest in the ideas of English occultist, ceremonial magician, artist, and writer Aleister Crowley, he does not consider Thelema (Crowley's religion) to be his faith.

 Hall had a nearly 30-year relationship with songwriter Sara Allen.
 She was the inspiration for the song "Sara Smile" and a frequent collaborator with Hall & Oates.
 They broke up in 2001 for undisclosed reasons and were never married but have remained friends (Allen briefly appears in a May 2016 episode of Live from Daryl's House).
 According to interviews with Hall and Allen in the VH1 Behind the Music documentary about Hall & Oates, their breakup was partially due to the death of Janna Allen at age 36 from leukemia.
 Janna Allen was a close musical collaborator and Sara Allen's sister.

-Hall has one biological child named Darren with Andrea Zabloski who is from Duluth, Minnesota.
+Hall has one biological child with Andrea Zabloski.
 According to Hall, he and his son are not close.

 Hall was married to Amanda Aspinall, daughter of English gambling mogul John Aspinall, from 2009 to 2015.
 Aspinall had two children from a previous relationship; her daughter March sang backing vocals on songs "Save Me", "Message to Ya", and "Eyes for You" on Hall's 2011 album, Laughing Down Crying.
 Amanda Aspinall died in January 2019.

 Hall contracted Lyme disease in 2005.